Skip to main content

 Conservation

 Conservation during WWI focused on food and a variety of other items that were viewed as necessary for the war effort.
-On campus, and throughout the country, citizens felt that if they were able to conserve as many items needed for the war effort as possible, they would be able to help bring the conflict to a faster and victorious conclusion.
+On campus, and throughout the country, citizens felt that if they were able to conserve as many items needed for the war effort as possible, they would help bring the conflict to a faster and victorious conclusion.

 Conservation became a part of students lives in a variety of ways.